The Best Pattern Makers Paper and Alternative Affordable Options.

 As I have been on both sides, the commercial and the home sewing businesses, I can say with confidence I know them pretty well.

-I have very strong opinions about all of these.
-As I often do with all my important sewing supplies.
+I have very strong opinions about all of these, as I often do about all my important sewing supplies.

-Having the right material to trace or make your patterns is indispensable when it comes to sewing your own clothes.
+Having the right material to trace or make patterns is indispensable when sewing your own clothes.

 You need to consider what your specific needs are first.